ritz078/react-typescript-component-starter-kit/Readme.md

 #### Why both docz and storybook?

 > Storybook has a lot of addons that help while development whereas docz seems great for detailed documentation and a pretty looking website.
-Also docz is slow if you are rendering PropsTable as it has parse through the whole tree on every change.
+Also docz is slow if you are rendering PropsTable as it has to parse through the whole tree on every change.

 **Note**: All the tools used in this repo are free for open source.
 Services like **now**, **codecov** and **travis** are not free for closed source projects.